enfycius/enfycius/README.md

 ![Graduation with Myeong-gyu](./assets/images/graduation/graduation.JPG)

-> Photo with Myeong-gyu Kim, a reporter for the the Herald, the English-language newspaper of Hanbat National University.
+> Photo with Myeong-gyu Kim, a reporter for the *The Herald*, the English-language newspaper of Hanbat National University.

 At the graduation ceremony, I received a diploma from the president of Hanbat National University as a representative of the Department of Civil and Environmental Engineering on February 16, 2024.
 I also received the Academic Excellence Award for graduating *summa cum laude* from the Department of Civil and Environmental Engineering at Hanbat National University.